Understanding Air and Vapor Barriers

 Jennie Farnsworth is an Atlanta-based writer and editor.

-- 67January 2014 Air Barriers A Crash Course in Air Barriers By Colin Szewaga All images courtesy of Hohhman and Barnard Continuous air barrier prevents moisture laden air from penetrating the backup wall Air barriers are mandatory requirements in two standards and two codes (ASHRAE 90.1-2010, ASHRAE 189.1-11, 2012 IECC and 2012 IgCC).
-These codes and…
+- 67January 2014 Air Barriers A Crash Course in Air Barriers By Colin Szewaga All images courtesy of Hohhman and Barnard Continuous air barrier prevents moisture laden air from penetrating the backup wall Air barriers are mandatory requirements in two standards and two codes (ASHRAE 90.1-2010, ASHRAE 189.1-11, 2012 IECC and…